harii-2307/aws-codepipeline/README.md

 # Overview
 This repository contains the code and configuration for deploying my portfolio to an EC2 instance using AWS services.
 The deployment pipeline utilizes AWS CodeCommit, CodeBuild, CodeDeploy, and CodePipeline.
-Monitoring is handled with Grafana, Prometheus, Amazon CloudWatch, and SNS for alerts.
+Monitoring is handled with Grafana, Prometheus, Amazon CloudWatch and SNS for alerts.

 # Features
 Continuous Integration/Continuous Deployment (CI/CD): Automated deployment using AWS CodePipeline, CodeCommit, CodeBuild, and CodeDeploy.